1st Royal Surrey Militia: Second Boer War

 After the disasters of Black Week at the start of the Second Boer War in December 1899, most of the Regular Army was sent to South Africa, and many militia units were embodied to replace them for home defence and to garrison certain overseas stations.
-The 3rd East Surreys were embodied on 12 May 1900 and disembodied on 19 October.
-They were embodied again on 6 May 1901 and volunteered for overseas service.
+The 3rd East Surreys were embodied on 12 May 1900 and was quartered at Perham Down Camp on Salisbury Plain.
+The battalion was disembodied on 19 October, but was embodied again on 6 May 1901 and volunteered for overseas service.

-The battalion disembarked at Port Elizabeth in South Africa on 1 July with a strength of 23 officers and 617 other ranks (ORs) under its commanding officer, Lt-Col Sir George Douglas Clerk, 8th Baronet of Penicuik.
-It occupied various posts along the line of communications from Port Elizabeth to the Orange River bridge at Norvalspont, with battalion headquarters established at Colesberg.
+The battalion embarked on 5 June 1901 at Southampton Docks aboard the hired transport Idaho and disembarked at Port Elizabeth in South Africa on 1 July with a strength of 23 officers and 617 other ranks (ORs) under its commanding officer, Lt-Col Sir George Douglas Clerk, 8th Baronet of Penicuik.
+It occupied various posts along the line of communications from Port Elizabeth to the Orange River bridge at Norvalspont, with battalion headquarters established at Colesberg and a detachment at Stormberg.
 It was involved in an action at Kalkfontein on 28 November.
 On 29 December the battalion moved via Naauwpoort to De Aar and took over the blockhouse line from Victoria West to Beaufort West.
-In February 1902, C and D Companies trekked to Clanwilliam and Williston to help build and man a new blockhouse line, H Company joining them later.
+On 5 February 1902 a detachment on convoy duty suffered casualties in an action at Uitspanfontein.
+Later that month, C and D Companies trekked to Clanwilliam and Williston to help build and man a new blockhouse line, H Company joining them later.
 In March, seven companies moved to Simon's Town where they mounted guard over 1700 Boer prisoners.
 The Treaty of Vereeniging was signed on 31 May 1902, and in June the 3rd East Surreys concentrated at Green Point to embark for home.

-After returning to England the 3rd Battalion was disembodied on 10 October 1902.
+The battalion embarked for England early in July 1902, arriving at Southampton on 26 July and being disembodied at Kingston the same day.
 During the campaign the battalion had lost two officers and 9 ORs killed or died of wounds or sickness.
 The battalion was awarded the Battle honour South Africa 1901–02 and the participants were awarded the Queen's South Africa Medal with clasps for 'Cape Colony', 'Orange Free State', 'South Africa 1901' and 'South Africa 1902'.

 Special Reserve

 After the Boer War, the future of the Militia was called into question.
 There were moves to reform the Auxiliary Forces (Militia, Yeomanry and Volunteers) to take their place in the six Army Corps proposed by the Secretary of State for War, St John Brodrick.
 However, little of Brodrick's scheme was carried out.

 Under the more sweeping Haldane Reforms of 1908, the Militia was replaced by the Special Reserve (SR), a semi-professional force whose role was to provide reinforcement drafts for Regular units serving overseas in wartime, rather like the earlier Militia Reserve.
-The battalion became the 3rd (Reserve) Battalion, East Surrey Regiment, on 9 August 1908.
+The battalion became the 3rd (Reserve) Battalion, East Surrey Regiment, on 9 August 1908; 425 out of 582 ORs agreed to transfer to the SR.